mjdominus/util/README.md

 dictionary file.
 With `-n` it selects more than one line.
 The outputs are selected equiprobably, and the input is not stored in memory.

+`rmdups` removes duplicate files from one or more directories.
+Currently, it only removes with names of the form `foo (1).bar`, and only if there is an identical file named `foo.bar` in one of the directories.

 `runN` runs a command repeatedly with different arguments, by default on process at a time, but the `-n N` option tells it to run up to _N_ jobs in parallel.
 [This version, by Aaron